aldolammel/Arma-3-Dynamic-Artillery-Pieces-Script/README.md

 **Why use DAP to manage artillery:**

-Unlike other scripts, DAP does not require the editor to specify specific artillery-pieces for each fire-mission.
-As soon as a fire-mission is triggered, DAP will search for artillery-pieces available at that time that fit the desired caliber, the desired ammunition type, and have range to the target.
-This means that for the same target, DAP can use different pieces on the map; just as the same artillery-piece can be used for different fire-missions with different targets.
+​Unlike other scripts, DAP does not require the editor to specify artillery-pieces for each fire-mission.
+As soon as a fire-mission is triggered, DAP searches for artillery-pieces available at that time that fit the requested caliber, the requested ammunition-type, and have range to the target.
+This means that for the same target, DAP can use different pieces on the map; just as the same an artillery-piece can be used for multiple fire-missions with different targets.
+And DAP is absolutely scalable.

 ## HOW TO INSTALL / DOCUMENTATION